KyleDanny/w_s_e/README.md

 # 🌦️ Weather Station Simulation — "IoT" to Web Dashboard

 This project simulates live binary-encoded weather data from multiple IoT weather stations and sends it to an AWS API.
 The API decodes the payload and stores the data in DynamoDB.
-It’s built for edge simulation and serverless cloud ingestion.
+It's built for edge simulation and serverless cloud ingestion.
 The data is then displayed from the api-endpoint dynamically on a simple frontend facing application.

 ---